 Choosing an Operating System:

 The most common options are Windows, Linux, and DOS.
 Time to boot, and stability are extremely important issues when trying to meet my requirements.
 For me, DOS is still the obvious choice, as long as good software remains available.
-(As of July 2009, MPXPlay is still being actively developed.)
+(During the planning stages for this project, in mid 2009, MPXPlay was still being actively developed.
+The developer still supports the program in 2018.)

 DOS is fast and simple, keeping the hardware requirements low.
 It boots quickly, doesn't need to be shut down